some-natalie/some-natalie/_posts/2022-11-28-kubernetes-for-enterprise-ci.md

 Kubernetes allows you to have read-only volumes that can be shared across many pods simultaneously.
 These read-only volumes can be mounted by pods for caching if read-only access is acceptable.
 The relevant [documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) is well worth the read.
 Using these volumes can help reduce image size by quite a bit.

 Lastly, ship your logs somewhere so you can look through them later.
-It's 2022. :heart:
+It's 2022. ♥️

 ![slide-26](/assets/graphics/2022-11-21-cloud-native/slide-26.jpg)